-As ever in the ol’ PC peripheral world the perfect gaming keyboard has to take into account personal preference.
-What makes something aesthetically pleasing for me may not be for you, and the same goes for the sort of switches you want to have sitting under the keycaps of your new gaming board.
+As ever in the ol’ PC peripheral world the perfect mechanical keyboard has to take into account personal preference.
+What makes something aesthetically and physically pleasing for me may not be for you, and the same goes for the sort of switches you want to have sitting under the keycaps of your new gaming board.

-While the difference between RGB lighting and non-RGB lighting might seem like life and death when choosing a new board, it is your choice of switches that makes all the difference to how it feels and performs.
+While the difference between RGB lighting and non-RGB lighting might seem like a life and death choice when picking a new board, it is your choice of switches that makes all the difference to how it feels and performs.
 There are two main options: mechanical switches and membrane/dome/scissor switches (which are kind of all the same).

 Non-mechanical switches are liable to fail a lot sooner than solid mech switches too, leading to a bit of a false economy when it comes to making that initial keyboard purchase.
 They’re also limited on the number of key presses they can reliably send to the PC when many buttons are pressed at the same time, which arguably makes them less suitable for gaming.